agile-ts/documentation/docs/main/Introduction.md

 // Let's start by creating an Instance of AgileTs const App = new Agile();

-// Than we can build our first State const MY_FIRST_STATE = App.State("Hello Stranger!");
+// Now we are able to build our first State 😃 const MY_FIRST_STATE = App.createState("Hello Stranger!");

 // -- myComponent.whatever ------------------------------------------

-// Now we are able to bind our State to nearly any UI-Component
+// Finally, we bind our just created State to our desired UI-Component
 // And wolla its reactive.
 Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
 ```
-To find out more check out our [Get Started](https://agile-ts.org/docs) Guide.
+To find out more check out our [Get Started](./Installation.md) Guide.

 ### ⛳️ Sandbox
 Test AgileTs yourself, it's only one click away.
 Just select your preferred Framework below.